DarrenLie6/42028-DLCNN/README.md

 ## Overview

-ImpactVision is a deep-learning application for automated **building-damage assessment** from satellite imagery (xView2 / xBD).
+ImpactVision is a deep-learning application for automated **building-damage assessment** from satellite imagery.
 It segments every pixel into one of four classes and renders a colour-graded damage map, then an optional **local LLM** turns the result into a short, disaster-response-oriented written assessment.

 **Classes:** `0 Background` · `1 Intact` · `2 Damaged` · `3 Destroyed`